Venice, Florence & Rome (9 days)9 days

 Spanish Steps to Trevi Fountain, spend a day exploring iconic Rome

 Spend a free day in Rome however you choose.
 Take in all the art and architecture that greet the eye at every turn, from relics of the ancient empire to treasures of the Renaissance and Baroque periods.
 Stroll across the Spanish Steps.
 See Bernini’s captivating Fountain of the Four Rivers and stop at the legendary Trevi Fountain, into which centuries of visitors have tossed coins to ensure their eventual return to Rome.
-Alternatively, you may wish to join an optional excursion to the explore the ruins of Pompeii, a Roman city buried under the ash of Mount Vesuvius in 79 AD.
+Alternatively, you may wish to join an optional excursion to St. Paul’s Basilica and the Catacombs.

 Inside this bustling city, stands the world’s smallest state

 Enjoy another free day to further your explorations of ancient Rome.
 Visit the Pantheon, or tour one of Rome’s many important churches.
 You might also wish to join an optional excursion to Vatican City, featuring visits to the Vatican Museums, St. Peter’s Basilica and the Sistine Chapel.
 You’ll also see Michelangelo’s Pietà, one of his great masterworks.
 Tonight, rejoin your group for a sumptuous farewell dinner.